 Employee Social Media

 Social media is usually personal and reflects out-of-office activities.
 But sometimes how your employees behave on public social platforms can reflect poorly on the business.
-In addition, ethical issues in business often result in difficulties deciding what action can be taken for social media conduct.
+In addition, ethical issues in business often result in difficulties in deciding what action can be taken regarding social media conduct.

 Legally, companies have the right to take disciplinary action for social media etiquette.
 If employee behavior costs the business financial or reputation loss, firing them would be justified.
 However, this can lead to unwanted miscommunication and conflict.
 So, how do you avoid social media dilemmas?